Key takeaways:

 The COVID virus causes direct damage to the inside of your nose, which can lead to nosebleeds.

 The virus that causes COVID often enters your body through your nasal passages, which are lined with small blood vessels and fragile tissue.
 When the COVID virus invades these nasal passages, it causes damage to the tissue and blood vessels.
-This can cause blood vessels to break and blood leaks out, causing nosebleeds.
+This can cause blood vessels to break and blood to leak out, causing nosebleeds.

 COVID causes nasal inflammation (rhinitis).
 Congestion and runny nose are common symptoms of COVID rhinitis.
 These symptoms irritate and dry out your nasal passages.
 Whenever the nasal tissue gets inflamed and dried out, it’s more prone to damage.
 This increases your risk of nosebleeds.